-Since every additional configuration that closes the tree has a cost for all the developers to maintain it, there are some guidelines for new botsto the main waterfall and commit queue:
+Since every additional configuration that closes the tree has a cost for all the developers to maintain it, there are some guidelines for adding new bots to the main waterfall and commit queue:

-If a configuration has tests that depend on code in other repositories, then it could have its own buildbot master.
+If a configuration has tests that depend on code in other repositories, then it could have its own LUCI project.
 The team responsible for a separate configuration would sheriff that separate tree.
 Teams would generally find it more maintainable to have a configuration on the main Chromium tree that observes the above guidelines, even if it only contains a subset of the full code and tests.
-Whenever a regression is found that only reproduces on the separate team's Buildbot master, the separate team's goal should be to write a regression test that runs on the main Chromium waterfall to catch those failures in Chromium, too.
+Whenever a regression is found that only reproduces on the separate team's LUCI project, the separate team's goal should be to write a regression test that runs on the main Chromium waterfall to catch those failures in Chromium, too.

 When adding new tests for existing build configs, see Adding new tests to the Main Waterfall.

 For some builders, there exist no trybots.
 In order to debug compile failures, you need to setup a similar compile environment locally: